By Audley Zambia specialist Russell

 You can also take a microlight flight or a sunset river cruise or could easily spend a day meandering along the walkways around the falls.

 Another fantastic experience is to swim in the natural pools at the head of the falls, which is possible only when the water is low, from about August onward.
 Devil's Pool is the most impressive, reached by walking along the edge of the falls.
 From here, you can jump in and peer over the edge at the thundering water below.

 This activity, which you embark on only under the watchful instruction of a guide, is available when the water levels are right, and opening dates are never set in stone.
 I wouldn’t say it’s for the faint-hearted, but the photograph opportunities of the falls from this vantage are among the best you’ll get.

 Luxury accommodation around Victoria Falls

-Right by the falls, the Royal Livingstone is a grand old hotel with plenty of colonial charm.
-You'll be treated to a complementary hand massage and a cocktail on arrival and can look over the falls as you enjoy the hotel's afternoon tea on the terrace.
+Right by the falls, the Royal Livingstone is a grand old hotel with plenty of charm.
+You'll be treated to a complimentary hand massage and a cocktail on arrival and can look over the falls as you enjoy the hotel's afternoon tea on the terrace.
 I recommend staying in a glass fronted corner room for the views of the falls and added private butler service.

 Upstream from Victoria Falls, Tongabezi offers luxurious thatched riverside cottages and individually styled houses.
 These exclusive residences are chic but quirky, and come with a personal valet.
 Service is exemplary — you'll find a hot bath run for you when you return from exploring, glorious food, and the option to dine privately on a candlelit pontoon in the river.